serverless/blog/posts/2017-09-25-how-to-manage-your-AWS-Step-Functions-with-Serverless.md

         - schedule: rate(2 hours)
       definition:
 ```

-### Use triggerd Lambda events
+### Use triggered Lambda events

-If you want to use events other than `http` and `scheduled`, you can create a Lambda function which only run your statemachine something like this:
+If you want to use events other than `http` and `scheduled`, you can create a Lambda function which only run your statemachine

+Using the AWS SDK, you can trigger your step functions like:

 ```javascript
 'use strict';